WebAssembly/threads/document/core/exec/instructions.rst

    S; F; (\HOSTE~[t^\ast]) &\stepto& S; F; \TRAP
    \end{array}
    \end{array}

-.. todo:: reconcile with old-style host function formulation

-Here, :math:`\X{hf}(S; \val^n)` denotes the implementation-defined execution of host function :math:`\X{hf}` in current store :math:`S` with arguments :math:`\val^n`.
-It yields a set of possible outcomes, where each element is either a pair of a modified store :math:`S'` and a :ref:`result <syntax-result>` or the special value :math:`\bot` indicating divergence.
-A host function is non-deterministic if there is at least one argument for which the set of outcomes is not singular.

-For a WebAssembly implementation to be :ref:`sound <soundness>` in the presence of host functions, every :ref:`host function instance <syntax-funcinst>` must be :ref:`valid <valid-hostfuncinst>`, which means that it adheres to suitable pre- and post-conditions: under a :ref:`valid store <valid-store>` :math:`S`, and given arguments :math:`\val^n` matching the ascribed parameter types :math:`t_1^n`, executing the host function must yield a non-empty set of possible outcomes each of which is either divergence or consists of a valid store :math:`S'` that is an :ref:`extension <extend-store>` of :math:`S` and a result matching the ascribed return types :math:`t_2^m`.
-All these notions are made precise in the :ref:`Appendix <soundness>`.

 .. note::
    A host function can call back into WebAssembly by :ref:`invoking <exec-invocation>` a function :ref:`exported <syntax-export>` from a :ref:`module <syntax-module>`.